EHDEN/DrugMapping/README.md

 | Vocabulary Schema | The name of the schema/user that will holds the CDM vocabulary tables. |

 You can test the database connection with the Test connection" button.
-Once defined, you can save this definition to a file using the menu option File-Save Database Settings.
-In another run you can load these settings again with the menu option File-Load Database Settings.<br>
+Once defined, you can save this definition to a file using the menu option "Save Database Settings" from the "File menu.
+In another run you can load these settings again with the option "Load Database Settings" from the "File menu.<br>
 At the first use of a database the DrugMapping tool will build a cache with all the information retrieved from the database in the subfolder "CDM Cache".
 At the following runs with the same "Database name" it will read the information from the files in the cache folder instead of from the database.
 In case the contents of the vocabularies in the database has changed you can select the check box left of the label "CDM Database" to force the tool to refresh the cache.<br>
 When you load the database settings saved earlier the "CDM Database Definition" screen will open to allow you to enter the password for the database and test the connection.
 The password is not saved with the database settings